-If your vet suspects pain is the cause of pacing and panting, try some natural supplements before reaching for a prescription.
+If your vet suspects pain is the cause of your dog’s pacing and panting, try some natural supplements before reaching for a prescription.

 - Zesty Paws Curcumin Bites Contains turmeric’s active ingredient, curcumin, coconut oil and a black pepper extract to increase absorption.

-- GlycoFlex 3 Perna canaliculus (green-lipped mussel), DMG, glucosamine and MSM lubricate joints and decrease pain.
+- GlycoFlex 3 Perna canaliculus (green-lipped mussel), DMG, glucosamine and MSM lubricate joints and decrease soreness.